ALLUOS/ALLUOS.github.io/_posts/2021-03-02-discussion.md

 ### Completion Metrics

 The goal of the discussion task is to motivate users to converse and produce sentences around certain topics, to use grammar and vocabulary as well as express their opinions in the second language they are learning (English here).
 Here, the goal is primarily to make a clear, understandable conversation and be able to understand what others say and express one’s own opinion, while also paying attention to basic grammatical rules, and thus become more proficient in expressing oneself in the second language.
 So, in short, language comprehension and expression are the goals of the discussion task.

-With these goals in mind, and since the users’ contributions in this task compared to the previous two [tasks](sentence correction and vocabulary guessing) are less quantifiable, we needed to define a set of metrics to decide when the task is done and whether it is done successfully or not.
+With these goals in mind, and since the users’ contributions in this task compared to the previous two [tasks]({{ "" | absolute_url }}/#three) are less quantifiable, we needed to define a set of metrics to decide when the task is done and whether it is done successfully or not.
 In addition, there is a time limit to the task and each topic question being asked and answered, in order to make it manageable and motivate the users to participate within a limited time frame.
+In the previous versions of the application, the completion metrics were rather quantitative: they were based on the number of words each player contributed, as well as the players' own assessment of the quality of the discussion, captured via a poll.
+However, during the third semester, we decided to update the completion metrics to be more advantageous to the users from a learning experience perspective, and to add a qualitative aspect to the evaluation of the discussion.

-Therefore, for the completion metrics of this task, we decided to combine quantitative and qualitative elements.
-More specifically, we compute several scores which serve as the basis for deciding if the task was passed, and if so, how successfully.
-On the one hand, individual user scores based on the length and the grammatical quality of each user's contributions in each question are computed.
-In order to pass the task, each user needs to reach at least a certain score on two of the three questions.
-On the other hand, a group score is computed, requiring the entire group to reach at least a certain minimal grammar score, reflecting the quality of the contributions in relation to the overall quantity.
+Therefore, for the updated completion metrics of this task, we decided to combine quantitative and qualitative elements.
+More specifically, we compute two scores which serve as the basis for deciding if the task was passed, and if so, how successfully.
+On the one hand, *individual user scores* based on the length and the grammatical quality of each user's contributions in each question are computed.
+In order to pass the task, each user needs to reach at least a certain score on two out of the three discussion questions.
+On the other hand, a *group score* is computed, requiring the entire group to reach at least a certain minimal grammar score, reflecting the quality of the contributions in relation to the overall quantity.
 If the two criteria are met, the group passes the task.
 To match the storytelling framework, we also define three qualitative levels at which the users can pass the task, depending on their group score: an intermediate, a good, and a very good level.
 Depending on the level, the users receive different story continuations.
-For more details on how these two components of the completion metric are defined and computed, please visit the [Grammatical error correction section](link).
+For more details on how these two components of the completion metric are motivated, defined and computed, please visit the [Grammatical error correction section]({{ "" | absolute_url }}/2021/02/01/NLP.html).

 ### Outlook